the episode

 KimberlyFaith: And then did something happen to him that kind of sent him on that spiral?

-Debbie Dieman: He spent sixty days in a Spica cast, which is almost a full body cast.
+Debbie Dieman: Well, I think physically, yes.
+When he was 11 years old, he was pretty much run over by a vehicle.
+The girl wasn’t watching where she was driving and he knew she was going to hit him head on.
+He was on a little moped on a dirt road and God saved him.
+He ended up on the vehicle.
+His femur, his right femur was busted twice.
+But God held, really held his leg in the handlebars of that moped.
+He still went up onto the car with such force that the paint melded into the helmet.
+So there was that.
+He spent thirty days in the hospital.
+He spent sixty days in a Spica cast, which is almost a full body cast.
 The doctor said that he would never walk correctly, much less run, but he was very determined.
 And when the doctors were telling us this information, he was 11 and he said, I will, I’m going to run.
-And two years later, he meddled.
-He went to state for run cross country.
+And two years later, he metaled.
+He went to state for running cross country.

 KimberlyFaith: Oh my God.
 I didn’t know this story.
 You didn’t tell me the story.
-Yeah.
 That is wonderful.

 Debbie Dieman: He grew up pretty humble.
 We didn’t have a lot of money, but we had an awful lot of love.
-Chuck and I, we just were crazy about our boys and they
+Chuck and I, we just were crazy about our boys and they worked hard.

-KimberlyFaith: worked hard.
-Now let me ask you this.
+KimberlyFaith: Now let me ask you this.
 So he was injured at a very young age.
-Very young.
-Did something else happen where he became addicted to pain medication later?

 Debbie Dieman: Not yet.

-KimberlyFaith: What happened to him?
+Kimberly Faith: What happened to him?

 Debbie Dieman: Well, when he was a junior in high school, he took his brother’s dirt bike down to the river with the seniors.
 And there was a little gal on the back of the bike.
 They’re not made for passengers.
-And he showed off, from what I understand, revved the motor, the bike started up in the air, the girl jumped off and Christopher landed on the bridge with his legs on the bridge and his head headed down towards the water.
+And he showed off, is what I understand, revved the motor, the bike started up in the air, the girl jumped off and Christopher landed on the bridge with his legs on the bridge and his head headed down towards the water.
 And then the bike came down on his legs and busted his legs.

-Oh my goodness.
-He slid into the river and the kids ran in and got him.
+Debbie Dieman: He slid into the river and the kids ran in and got him.
 They said that his leg came up in front of him.
 So he ended up in the hospital there with that.
 But that wasn’t all that he did.
+When he was about 21 or 22, he was working for

 KimberlyFaith: So he recovered from that.
-He did.
-Oh my goodness.
-Okay.

 Debbie Dieman: So, yeah, his leg was broken again.
 And then he was working on a house with this builder and they were getting ready to leave for the day, but the scaffolding had not been secured.
-And Chris, they were already getting ready to leave and Christopher said, I’ll get it.
+And Chris, they were already getting ready to leave, and Christopher said, I’ll get it.
 And he was told not to, but he ran on anyway, got up on the scaffolding and another young man was holding it.
 But Chris was up on the ramp and the other kid couldn’t hold the scaffold and the scaffolding went down and Christopher went down feet first onto the rocks below and then busted his legs again.
 And that is when the doctor in Rolla put him on oxycodone as much as he wanted, whenever he wanted it.
 And I had no idea what oxycodone was or did.
-Just trusted the doctors.
-Right.
-But that was, I believe, the beginning of his spiral into the depths of hell because that is where drugs take you.
+I just trusted the doctors.

+Debbie Dieman: But that was, I believe, the beginning of his spiral into the depths of hell because that is where drugs take you.

 KimberlyFaith: Yeah.
-So, I don’t think I knew the history of those three kinds of big traumatic injuries in his life, but it’s in my office, I hear a lot of people say, didn’t just one day wake up and start taking meth.
+So, I don’t think I knew that history of those three kinds of big traumatic injuries in his life, but it’s in my office, I hear a lot of people say, I didn’t just one day wake up and start taking meth.
+It was usually there on either side, there was some traumatic event that happened.

-KimberlyFaith: It was usually there on either side, there was some traumatic event that happened.
-Yes.
-The other end of that spectrum is people who are just bored, who need a bigger kick, but that doesn’t sound like it was Chris.
+Kimberly Faith: The other end of that spectrum is people who are just bored, who need a bigger kick, but that doesn’t sound like it was Chris.
 Chris started, it was legitimately he had pain.
-Yes.

 Debbie Dieman: I believe he loved the Lord.